LucaLoeschmann/Football-Player-Roles/README.md

 ## 🧠 Role Logic & Feature Design

-The model is heavily inspired by the work of Ian Graham (Liverpool FC) and others who emphasize **behavior-based grouping** over label-driven categorization.
+This model is my personal attempt to explore which on-pitch statistics truly matter.
+The feature selection process was done by myself, based on experimentation and my previous football knowledge.
+The core inspiration for this project, however, came from the book “How to Win the Premier League” by Ian Graham, former Director of Research at Liverpool FC.
+A special thanks to him.

 Rather than predefining roles, the model identifies statistical similarities in how players contribute on the pitch.

 Feature selection was driven by relevance to role detection, not performance rating.
 Metrics like "Miscontrols" or "Touches in Final Third" were included because they describe **how** a player engages with the game, not **how well**.